Joydeep279/JavaScript/DataTypes/datatypes.md

 ## Null

-`Null does not specify any datatypes.It forms a separe type which contain only null value.` `In JS null represent empty or nothing.`
+`Null does not specify any datatypes.It forms a separate type which contain only null value.` `In JS null represent empty or nothing.`

 ```javascript